 - Try reloading the browser by closing and reopening it.

-- Check the software and hardware requirements for Reading Plus to make sure your computer is able to support the program.
+- Check the Reading Plus System Requirements for Students to make sure your computer is able to support the program.

 - Close all other websites and programs on your computer.